lneves12/luisneves.me/src/content/posts/2020-10-06-git-—-how-to-stack-multiple-git-branches-and-rebase-them-like-a-pro.md

 ---
 template: blog-post
-title: Git - how to stack multiple git branches and rebase them like a pro
+title: Git - How to stack multiple git branches and rebase them like a pro
 slug: git-rebase-like-pro
 date: 2020-10-06 15:26
-description: "programming software git rebase git-flow engineering "
+description: How to stack multiple git branches and rebase them like a pro
-featuredImage: /assets/pngegg.png
+featuredImage: ""
 ---
 **Difficulty:** *intermediate*